covid-at-home/covid-at-home/level3.md

 It would be ideal to have the patient name and date of birth readable on the outside of the bag as well.

 When it is time to go, remember to put glasses, phone, charger, and today's page of the illness diary in the bag before you go.
 Remember that there will likely be no visits allowed in hospitals during peak pandemic phases, and COVID-19 patients (and others) may be in far-away makeshift hospitals or quarantine facilities staffed with medical professionals.
+It is even possible that you will need to have your own essential prescription medicines, although they are normally provided for you by the hospital when you are in the hospital.
+We just do not know to what sort of facility you may be taken, or what level of care they will be able to provide, during peak pandemic times when the hospital system is likely to be overwhelmed.